Table of Contents

 As for indexing documents with long URLs (over 75-120 characters), they are generally indexed quite well, although there may be difficulties in the ranking.

 4. URL length

-5. Meta Description should contain target keyword
+5. Meta Description should contain the target keyword

-When it comes to meta description, search engines pay much attention to them, so should you.
+When it comes to meta descriptions, search engines pay much attention to them, and so should you.
 Tinkering with the structure of your meta description helps both you and the user.
 It helps in highlighting the primary keyword once again.
 The users get a closer look at what the page is all about.

 6. User Experience is a must

 Websites and pages should be designed and layered out properly to help users navigate through them.
 It means content layout and format play a vital role if someone wants to scan through it to find a solution.
 Breaking texts into small paragraphs, concise headings, and using bullet points where necessary can help in boosting users' experience.

 To ensure the same content doesn't rank with the same keyword twice, search engines are designed to only promote the original content.
 If the content is copied on multiple websites, search results will show only one of the many pages.

 8. Readability & freshness of the content